Why are we here

 Health & well-being

-Despite the simplistic approach in defining health as the absence of illness, disease and mental distress, now society uses a more positive definition in which the concept Health and Well-being can be defined as the achievement and maintenance of physical fitness and mental wellness.
+Despite the simplistic approach in defining health as the absence of illness, disease and mental distress, now society uses a more positive definition in which the concept of Health and Well-being can be defined as the achievement and maintenance of physical fitness and mental wellness.

 ESN aims to approach “Health and Well-being” as a combination of physical, social, intellectual and emotional factors, in a holistic definition of well-being.
 Therefore the events and activities revolve around four different aspects: